 In fact, my only regret was that we didn’t paint them sooner.

-Deciding to Change the Color of the Existing Grout
+How We Decided to Change the Color of the Existing Grout…

 Using caution and care remove any electrical outlet covers with a screwdriver and place a drop cloth over your countertops and/or surfaces to protect them.

 As per the instructions, I shook the bottle well before I started this process.

 First, I placed a narrow bead of grout recolor on the grout joint.
 Then I used a toothbrush to spread the color evenly along the joint with a scrubbing motion working in small sections.

 While the grout color was still wet, I wiped off the excess color from the surrounding tiles with a damp towel.

 Some of the joints, especially around the corners, were a little tight.
 So, I had to put the grout recolor directly on the toothbrush before applying.